 All college accommodation is located on Lady Margaret Hall’s main site in North Oxford.
-From September 2016, the college will offer around 100 single study bedrooms for graduate students.
+For September 2017, the college will offer around 100 single study bedrooms for graduate students.
 The college does not offer accommodation for families or couples.

-The new Clore Graduate centre and Donald Fothergill building will open in 2016-17.
-These two buildings will provide just over 40 en suite study bedrooms for graduate students and upon their completion the college aims to offer on-site accommodation to all first-year graduates.
+The new Clore Graduate Centre and Donald Fothergill building opened in 2016, providing just over 40 en suite study bedrooms for graduate students.
 Further accommodation is available in the college's houses on Fyfield Road which borders the main college site, and in three other buildings within the grounds.
-All accommodation is located within a couple of minute’s walk of the library, MCR and dining hall.
+All accommodation is located within a couple of minutes' walk of the library, MCR and dining hall.

-In celebration of the opening of the Clore Graduate Centre and the Donald Fothergill Building, the college will offer up to four Open Graduate Residential Scholarships which will provide free accommodation to some of the best of the college's first-year graduates.
-You do not have to make a special application for this; you will be automatically considered during the college admissions process.
+In celebration of the opening of the Clore Graduate Centre and the Donald Fothergill Building, the college will offer up to four Open Graduate Residential Scholarships to some of the best of the college's first-year graduates.
+You do not have to make a special application for this; you will automatically be considered during the college admissions process.

 For students returning after their first year of studies, accommodation is available for the recipients of certain scholarships and for some MCR officers.
-Accommodation for other returning graduates is subject to demand.
+Accommodation for other returning graduates is subject to availability.